Find Cheap Flights to Tashkent from $ 229 with eDreams

 How much does a flight to Tashkent cost?

-At eDreams you can find flights from Perth to Tashkent starting from $590, with an average price of $685.
-If you depart from other cities such as Melbourne, you can find tickets from $683, and from Brisbane starting from $935, according to data from the last 72 hours.
+At eDreams you can find flights from Perth to Tashkent starting from $612, with an average price of $1,228.
+If you depart from other cities such as Brisbane, you can find tickets from $641, and from Gold Coast - Coolangatta starting from $788, according to data from the last 72 hours.

 Filter by